NadineSandhu/ADA-Application/Step 3: Assessment.md

 ####Process:
 1) Sorted data by School Type column and deleted all Foreign institutions per instruction

-2) Inserted column to the right of the Zip Code column, and added the =right(D3,1) formula
+2) Inserted column to the right of the Zip Code column, and added =right(D3,1) formula

 3) Sorted data by =right(D3,1) column and deleted all rows with numbers 3,5,7 per instruction